The Background of

 To promote the activities described above, the NST encourages the research, development, action, and implementation of sustainable solutions.
 A key component will be the creation of Awards for Sustainability.
 These awards, given annually, will form an accolade for those who make outstanding contributions to sustainability.
 The winners will be presented with the awards at a dinner held in connection with a symposium, organized by the NST, in major cities around the world.

-Stringent efforts will be made to ensure that the NST Awards will be recognized, by all concerned, as being independent of the traditional Nobel Prizes and that no administrative or commercial relations exist between the Nobel Foundation and the NST.
+Stringent efforts will be made to ensure that the Sustainability Awards will be recognized, by all concerned, as being independent of the traditional Nobel Prizes and that no administrative or commercial relations exist between the Nobel Foundation and the NST.

 The NST’s financial support will come from sovereign entities, family offices, and corporations who support its agenda.
 A clear understanding of the origin of these funds is essential.
 As a result, the NST will work with licensed and registered entities that are regulated by the financial authorities in their respective jurisdictions.